 |Personal data through custom Browser configuration||

-New Relic offers the option to manually configure your agent through the Browser monitoring API, which could be used to capture personal data, subject to the restrictions set forth in the terms of service with New Relic (for example, no credit card numbers or sensitive categories of personal data, which are contractually prohibited).
+New Relic offers the option to manually configure your agent through the Browser monitoring API.
+This could be used to capture personal data, subject to the restrictions set forth in the Terms of Service with New Relic.
+(For example, no credit card numbers or sensitive categories of personal data, which are contractually prohibited.)
 New Relic responds to the instructions specified by the agents, including collecting personal data that may be custom configured.

 The JSESSIONID cookie is used to store a session identifier so that New Relic can monitor session counts for an application.
 The cookie value is generated by Jetty.

 |Session identifier||This is used by New Relic to monitor session counts for an application.|

 |Domain||The JSESSIONID cookie is associated with the New Relic domain.|